roopakparikh/vbmc-vsphere/README.md

 - `datacenter`: vCenter datacenter name (required)
 - `folder`: vCenter folder path to filter VMs (optional)

-#### Server Section
+#### IPMI Section
+- `interface`: Network interface to configure IPMI addresses on (required)
 - `ip_range`: Configuration for the IP address range
   - `start`: First IP address in the range (required)
   - `end`: Last IP address in the range (required)
+- `netmask`: Network mask for the IPMI addresses (required)

 The virtual BMC will assign one IP address from the range to each VM.
-Each BMC will listen on the standard IPMI port (623).
+Each BMC will listen on the standard IPMI port (623) using the specified network interface.

 An example configuration file is provided as `config.json.example`.